Danilo-MB/react-native-expo-challenge/README.md

 ### Favorites
 - Users can mark posts as favorites
 - Favorites are saved in local storage using `AsyncStorage`
-- No backend required

 ### Search
-- Case-insensitive post title search
+- Case-insensitive post title and content search

 ### UI & Styling
 - Styled using **styled-components**